Falmouth-Games-Academy/comp110-coding-task-2/README.md

 - Hunter moves around screen
 - hunter Throws a net at fox when in sight
 - hunter laying traps to catch the player

+##Commits
+commits for the assignment will be made within my branch called hunter class within our group softfox repositiry on github.